pslacerda/gmx/README.md

             d  = 1.4
         )

-        # Minimize energy using the steep descent algorithm
+        # Minimize energy using the steep descent algorithm.
+The .mdp file is
-        # The .mdp file is looked up in parent directories and has these parameters added or modified
+        # looked up in parent directories and has these parameters added or
+        # modified
         grompp(
             f = MDP['em.mdp', {
                 'integrator': 'steep',